Skip to content

 • Add one or two small plants (pot, succulent) for life and color

-• Use the shelf for objects of different heights — a candle, a small figurine, a small vase
+• Use the shelf for objects of different heights — a candle, a small figurine, a vase

 • Combine books with and without covers facing forward (the cover-forward trend)